 That’s right, Dewalt will be offering open stock selection of their wrenches and sockets.

-I tried to do my usual 11/32″ test, where I check to see how complete a wrench or socket arrangement is, and saw mixed answer.
+I tried to do my usual 11/32″ test, where I check to see how complete a wrench or socket arrangement is, and saw mixed answers.
 The Dewalt rep said that this wasn’t the full offering, and so maybe there will be 11/32″ wrench and socket sizes.

 I use 11/32″ tools on #8 machine nuts and some other hardware.
 Most mechanics tool sets don’t include that size, except maybe as a 1/4″ drive socket, but brands with more complete wrench and socket offerings often sell it separately.
 If a brand doesn’t make 11/32″ tools, then there’s a chance I will later on come across another size of wrench or socket that they don’t offer.